blackNoir2/blackNoir2/README.md

 ### Project 1: Cybersecurity Agency Website

 - **Description:** Developed a comprehensive website for a cybersecurity agency, featuring standard sections such as about, contact, and services.
-Implemented modern design principles and ensured responsiveness across various devices.
 - **Highlights:**
   - Designed and implemented secure contact forms to facilitate client communication.
   - Integrated interactive elements to educate visitors about cybersecurity best practices.